 - Preheat oven to 350F/180C for 15 minutes.
-Coat well a 9x5 inch loaf pan with non-stick cooking spray on the sides and bottom.
+Coat a 9×5 inch loaf pan with non-stick cooking spray on the sides and bottom.

-- In a small bowl whisk together the applesauce, yogurt, orange juice and zest.
+- Whisk together the applesauce, yogurt, orange juice, and zest in a small bowl.

-- In a large bowl cream together the melted butter and sugar for about 5 minutes using a hand held electric mixer.
+- In a large bowl, cream the melted butter and sugar together for about 5 minutes using a handheld electric mixer.
 (Update: Measure the butter first and then melt it.
 The butter and sugar doesn’t cream very much.
 It looks more like coarse crumbs).
-To this add the above wet mixture and beat well for another 2-3 minutes.
-The mixture will look curdled but it’s okay.
+Add the above-wet mixture and beat well for another 2-3 minutes.
+The mixture will look curdled, but it’s okay.

-- Now to the above add the flour and milk alternatively and beat for a couple of seconds after each addition.
+- Now, add the flour and milk alternatively and beat for a couple of seconds after each addition.
 Add the flour in three parts and milk twice.
 So you would start with flour and end with flour.

 - Fold in the blueberries and nuts.
-If using frozen blueberries, do not thaw it.
+If using frozen blueberries, do not thaw them.